matloff/fasteR/README.md

 > argument, which we did not supply.
 (And one wouldn't have been
 > appropriate anyway.)
 >
-> The problem here was rather obvious, but it can occur much more
+> The problem here was rather obvious--well, many things are "obvious"
+> in retrospect, right?--, but it can occur much more
 > subtly as well.
 >
 > This illustrates the point that in coding, one must be extremely careful